Stalling & Technical Violations: NFHS Wrestling Rules 2025-26

-Stalling and technical violations are both penalized with a 1-point penalty in NFHS wrestling, but they operate under different rules and have very different implications for how officials manage a match.
+Stalling and technical violations operate under different rules and have very different implications for how officials manage a match.
+Stalling has its own cumulative warning and penalty sequence, tracked separately from the general/progressive penalty chart.
 Understanding the distinction matters for coaches making in-match strategy calls and for officials applying the rules consistently.

 Technical Violations: Immediate Penalties